elainetynan/funddata-assessment/README.md

 # funddata-assessment

+21/11/2022
+Completed videos and notebook on Outliers.

 15/11/2022
 Completed notebook on Bias and 2 exercises included.
-Started noteboke for Normal distribution and did a some research.
+Started notebook for Normal distribution and did a some research.

 13/11/2022
 Continuing with Bias.